jeffpar/pcjs.v1/configs/pc/disks/README.md

         <link href="http://www.bricklin.com/history/vclicense.htm">VisiCalc License</link>
     </disk>

-The PCjs "diskdump" module is used to create all our pre-generated JSON-encoded disk images.
+The PCjs DiskDump module is used to create all our pre-generated JSON-encoded disk images.
 In the above example, a pre-generated disk image could be created from the command-line with either the "--dir" option (which will traverse all subdirectories as well):